About Keith Monks and what we do

 We fine tune and improve but in essence, this is why we stick to what we do - not because we're lazy or resting on our laurels, just because we haven't found any idea that works any better.

 I follow conversations and reports, online and from dealers.
 With our broadcast pedigree, proven quality and safety since 1969, and the universally documented chemical compatibility of our fluid ingredients, I am relieved I don't have to worry about our process having any alleged long term effects of some methods on the record's plasticizers, or even on the user, and I still cannot see how blow drying fluid around to make it evaporate does the same job as physically removing every last drop by precise vacuuming.
 But these we will have to put down to belief, if not simple common sense.
 Our process is transparent, simple to understand, tried and tested for over half a century.
-The customer has the choice - ultimately, in enjoying using a Monks, relaxing in the proven long term safety of the process on our precious collections, and then hearing the music that results, well I believe our results speak for themselves.
+The customer has the choice - ultimately, in using a Monks, relaxing in the proven long term safety of the process on our precious collections, and then hearing the music that results, well I believe our results speak for themselves.
 And, actually enjoying doing the cleaning too !

 > What was the idea behind the Threadless design?
 Does it work better, or is it just eliminating the cost of replacing the thread ?